Volunteer as a Family on Farms Abroad

 In the case of our family, we had long dreamed of owning a derelict farm in the French countryside with acres of land, or perhaps an olive grove in Spain or Italy.
 By actually living this way for a few weeks helped us fine-tune our dreams and realize what we really wanted, while also enjoying ourselves in the process.
 For other families, it might fulfill a desire for a more authentic experience of the country you are visiting, to meet people and make friends, or perhaps an opportunity to learn new skills away from your comfort zone.
 I know that my husband and I joked many times about how strange it was to be away from offices and factories, instead turning grass by hand or sharing beers with fellow workers in a small Spanish bar after a busy day picking olives in the fields.

-How Do We Find These Opportunities?
+How Do We Find the Volunteer Opportunities?

 When we first thought of volunteering on a farm we were not aware of the specific communities that now easily connect hosts with helpers and instead we searched the Internet for hours before we stumbled, completely by chance, on a forum thread by a lady requesting help with hay-making.
 At that point we had been traveling around France in our camper for a while and although enjoying ourselves we felt there was something missing, as though somehow we were lacking a true experience of the country and its people.
 Granted, the family we stayed with were British-born, but they introduced us to their French friends and took us to local fetes (festivals) and parties, which gave us a real experience of rural France.

-What Can We Gain From These Experiences?
+What Can We Gain from the Experiences?

 However it’s not just the involvement with family life that is enjoyable, but also the skills you pick up while taking part.
 We have learned how to make hay, care for ducks, geese, turkeys, and sheep.
 We found out about running a business in France, and can tell you a fair amount about pruning olive trees, what olives to pick and when, as well as what they will accept at the weighing station.
 Not to mention that my 3-year-old daughter has been lucky enough to have been exposed to a few different languages first-hand and an array of wonderful people.
 But I think the thing I love most about these organic farm opportunities is that they are open to all.
 You do not have to be a gap-year student or a single traveler, instead you can be young, old, middle-aged, a couple, or a family.
 In our case that family came complete with a 1-year-old daughter and a slightly crazy dog.